 For your SatNav: BH19 3AH

 Take Shore Road, or Northbrook Road and then Washpond Lane, towards Ulwell to join Ulwell Road.
-Follow the road until you join Swanage Road to the right, into Studland.
+Follow the road until you join Swanage Road to the right, and into Studland.

 You will pass turnings for both South Beach and Middle Beach (just as worthy of an explore).
 Turn right into Hardy’s Road, just past Knoll House Hotel.

 From Poole & Bournemouth